Azure/azure-devtestlab/README.md

 - It is highly recommended that a **Readme.md** file be included to explain how the artifact works and how to troubleshoot any failures.

-- It is encouraged to add the "publisher" field while authoring artifacts.
+- For authors who create the artifact and take responsibility of maintaining it, it is encouraged to add your name in the "publisher" field while authoring artifacts.

 ---